UM Green Fund

 - Visibility: Projects should have an education and outreach component.

-- Feasibility: Dream big, yet projects should be realistic and achievable.
+- Feasibility: Projects should be realistic and achievable.

 Proposals should seek to address a sustainability goal, including but not limited to the following:

 - Efficient use and conservation of energy, water and other resources

 - Increasing the university’s use of renewable energy from sources such as solar, wind, geothermal, and other renewable energy technology

 - Educating the campus community about environmental sustainability

 - Making environmentally informed and sustainable choices more accessible to students, faculty, staff, and the Ole Miss community